-Follow these simple directions to descale and clean a Keurig using white vinegar:
+Follow these simple directions to descale and here is how to clean Keurig with vinegar:

 Step 1: Prep the Keurig for cleaning.

-Make sure the machine is off, no pods are in the chamber, and remove the filter from inside the water reservoir.
+Make sure the machine is off, and no pods are in the chamber.
+Remove the filter from inside the water reservoir.

 Step 2: Pour in the vinegar.

 Pour distilled white vinegar into the reservoir all the way to the top where the max fill line is.